jloan/pierce-hacker/_posts/2019-02-04-welcome-to-PierceHacker.markdown

 As of Winter 2019, PierceHacker operates primarily as a project of Jason Loan's Technical Writing Course.
 We do, however, wish to invite the immediate contributions and feedback of the Pierce Community at large.

-Please explore the site to learn more and do not hesiatte to get in touch.
+Please explore the site to learn more and do not hesitate to get in touch.

 Hope to hear from you soon.